S4E3/hangman0/README.md

 # Hangman

 ## Description
+This is my first attempt at creating a Hangman game using python.
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 # Table of Contents
 1. [Installation](#installation)